secretstartups/handbook/incentives/index.html.md

 * [$1,500](/handbook/total-rewards/compensation/#exchange-rates) add-on referral bonus for any [NQR](/handbook/sales/commissions/#quotas-overview) new hire.
 This is a temporary referral add-on campaign that will be available for candidates with a hire date of 2020-11-01 until 2020-02-01.
 Hire date is defined as the date that the candidate was set to hired.
 This will be confirmed to the referrer by the recruiter for the role.

 The following is an *example* of a cumulative Referral Bonus:
-* Hire a referred Sales Developement Representative: $500
+* Hire a referred Sales Development Representative: $500
 * With a location factor of 0.6: + $1,000
 * Who self-identifies as Native American/Native: + $1,500
 * Cumulative referral bonus to the referring team member: **$3,000**